Generic Swift protocols

 }

-If we’d like to create an instance of this type, using the codable store we created earlier, we can do this:
+To create instances of this type, using the codable store we created earlier, we can do this:

 var store: AnySingleObjectStore<MyType>